jm-sky/saasbase-api/.docs/tasks.md

   - Tag admin routes accordingly in OpenAPI documentation for visibility and clarity.

 ---
+## 22. Refresh Token Support in JWTAuth

+### Goal
+Implement full support for refresh tokens in a Laravel app using the `tymon/jwt-auth` package.

+### Requirements

+1. **TTL Configuration**:
+   - Access token: 15 minutes
+   - Refresh token: 7 days (10080 minutes)

+2. **Endpoints**:
+   - `POST /api/auth/login` — returns access token and refresh token
+   - `POST /api/auth/refresh` — accepts refresh token and returns new access token
+   - `POST /api/auth/logout` — invalidates current access token (and optionally the refresh token)

+3. **Security**:
+   - Refresh token should be stored on the client side (preferably in an HttpOnly cookie, or as a returned JSON field)
+   - Stateless approach: no server-side storage of refresh tokens unless explicitly extended

+4. **Middleware**:
+   - Every request should validate the access token
+   - Handle "token expired" errors with a clear path to refresh

+### Extras
+- Add unit and integration tests for login, refresh, and logout flows.
+- Optionally create a dedicated service (e.g., `AuthService`) to encapsulate token logic.

+### Definition of Done
+- All endpoints work as described.
+- Tokens are issued and refreshed respecting their TTLs.
+- Tests cover the main use cases.
+- API documentation updated (OpenAPI/Swagger or README).

+---

 ## xx. [ ] LATER.
 Integrate OCR functionality using Tesseract for document text extraction